 The adversary maintains n tokens, initially allocated one per element.
-When he\ is asked a comparison query between two elements, he declares the element that has more tokens the winner, and then he takes away all of the loser's tokens and gives them to the winner.
+When he is asked a comparison query between two elements, he declares the element that has more tokens the winner, and then he takes away all of the loser's tokens and gives them to the winner.

-- 3.1.
-Spell out this adversarial strategy in detail (make sure you handle all cases) and argue that it satisfies property (a) above. - 3.2.
+- 2.1.
+Spell out this adversarial strategy in detail (make sure you handle all cases) and argue that it satisfies property (a) above. - 2.2.
 Recall that we argued in class that by the time the algorithm knows the second largest element, it must also know the largest.
-Prove that when the algorithm finds out the largest element, the adversary must have allocated all n tokens to that element. - 3.3.
-Prove that the largest element must therefore win at least $\log n$ comparisons. - 3.4.
+Prove that when the algorithm finds out the largest element, the adversary must have allocated all n tokens to that element. - 2.3.
+Prove that the largest element must therefore win at least $\log n$ comparisons. - 2.4.
 Finish the lower bound proof by showing that property (b) above is satisfied.
-Don't try to actually produce two different consistent inputs; just argue that having performed less than $n 2 + \log n$ comparisons the algorithm cannot know the answer for sure.
+Notice that you don't have to actually produce two different consistent inputs; just argue that having performed less than $n 2 + \log n$ comparisons the algorithm cannot know the answer for sure. - 3.
+Consider the problem of selecting both the minimum and the maximum of n given numbers, using comparisons.
+The naïve solution would be to first find the minimum and then the maximum, thereby using nearly 2n comparisons. - 3.1.
+Give an algorithm which solves this problem making at most $3\lceil n/2 \rceil$ comparisons. - 3.2.
+Prove the almost matching lower bound that any comparison-based algorithm for this problem must use at least $\lceil 3n/2 \rceil 2$ comparisons.